max-bytes/omnikeeper/docs/source/traits.md

 DRAFT

 Traits are a very central concept for omnikeeper.
-Traits are used to introduce structure into the data.
-A trait is essentially a list of requirements that each CI may or may not fulfill.
-If a CI does, it "has that trait".
+Traits introduce structure into the list of existing CIs, categorizing them and allowing users to search, filter and explore them.
+A trait is essentially a list of requirements that every CI may or may not fulfill.
+If a CI does fulfill a trait's requirements, it "has" that trait.
+A CI's traits can tell us more about its properties and purpose.
+While omnikeeper comes with a few predefined traits, a typical omnikeeper usecase will definitely involve custom-made traits.
+Any user or process can - given the correct permissions - add traits to an omnikeeper instance or modify existing ones.
+A defined trait applies immediately and can be used right away by all users and processes.
+Just as the data in an omnikeeper instance evolves, its traits are also expected to change over time.
-A trait is defined by an ID and trait requirement, discussed hereafter:
+Before diving deeper into what traits can do, let's look at how a trait is shaped.
+A trait is defined by a trait ID and trait requirements, discussed hereafter:

+## Trait IDs
+Trait IDs are text-based IDs used to uniquely identify each trait within an omnikeeper instance.
+They are used by users and processes for communicating with omnikeeper and should also be used when talking about/describing the data within omnikeeper.
+Trait IDs serve a double-role and should be thought of as both human- and computer readable.
+As an example, a trait that is used to identify Windows hosts in an IT inventory usecase might be given the name `host_windows`.
+Because of their importance, trait IDs should be named thoughtfully
+### Naming convention
+For technical and practical reasons, trait IDs must follow a naming convention:
+Trait IDs may only contain
+- lowercase characters (a-z)
+- digits (0-9)
+- underscores (_)
+- dots (.)

+Dots should be used as a hierarchy and grouping mechanism to pool similar traits together.
+For example, omnikeeper itself defines so-called meta-traits for its own configuration that are named as follows:
+- __meta.config.trait
+- __meta.config.predicate
+- __meta.config.auth_role

+Underscores should be used to separate words, following the [snake_case](https://en.wikipedia.org/wiki/Snake_case) convention.

+The trait ID should - as best as possible - describe the property it models.
+For many usecases, a (compound) noun fits best.
+The singular is highly preferred over the plural.
+Example: use `host_windows`, do NOT use `hosts_windows`.
+Some usecases might better suit the use of an adjective, often with the suffix `able`, to describe that something can be done with this CI.
+Example: use `automation.ansible_targetable` to describe a CI that can be targeted with ansible automation (also note the use of the `automation` prefix and dot).
+When leveraging dependent traits to form a trait type hierarchy tree, it is recommended that the "child" traits keep the "parent" trait as a prefix.
+Example: parent trait `host`, child traits `host_windows` and `host_linux`.

+Whenever possible, try to follow these rules for your own traits when specifying their ID.

 ## Trait requirements
-Trait requirements govern what a trait represents and what a CI "has to have" (or at least "should have") to be eligible.
-Each individual requirement is a required or optional attribute or relation, additionally including requirements about its data type, its value, its cardinality (when talking about relations) or other checks.
+Trait requirements govern what a trait represents and what a CI "has to have" or "can have" to be eligible.
+An individual requirement is a required or optional attribute or relation, additionally including requirements about its data type, its value, its cardinality (when talking about relations) or other checks.
 A trait's requirements consist of the following parts:
 1. Required attributes form mandatory demands about attributes.
 An example of a required attribute might look like the following: